Spring has arrived with its profusion of color: whites and pinks … and orange — as in the orange of work zones.

-Though move-over laws are only for emergency vehicles, the Indiana State Police says drivers should always be courteous to those parked on the shoulder.
+Though move-over laws are only for emergency vehicles, drivers should always be courteous to those parked on the shoulder.
 Give them room to safely repair their vehicles and help prevent tragedies.

-“Working on energized power lines up in the air at all hours and in all kinds of weather is dangerous enough for lineworkers,” added Gasstrom.
-“We ask folks to please not make it more dangerous by speeding so closely by them.”
+“Working on energized power lines at all hours and in all kinds of weather is dangerous enough for lineworkers,” Gasstrom added.
+“Please don’t make it more dangerous by speeding so closely by them.”

 Sources: Indiana State Police, Workzonesafety.org, moveoverlaws.com

-Slow down when driving through work zones — it’s the law!
+Slow down driving through work zones — it’s the law!